 Certain countries without yellow fever require a valid yellow fever vaccination certificate if you arrives (even in transit) from a country where yellow fever is present.
 If you arrive from a country without yellow fever , there is no requirement for a yellow fever vaccination.

 We've got Answers.
 Ask Phil

-Jordan is one f the safest destinations in the Middle East with a very evolved tourist industry. here are our tips on traveling safely in Jordan http://journ... read more »about 3 years ago
+Jordan is one f the safest destinations in the Middle East with a very evolved tourist industry. here are our tips on traveling safely in Jordan http://journ... read more »over 3 years ago

 Herbert, Jordan is perhaps the safest, most liberal and secure location for western visitors in the Middle East.
-Petra is a very popular and bust tourist des... read more »about 4 years ago
+Petra is a very popular and bust tourist des... read more »almost 5 years ago

 How difficult is it to travel from the Jordan side of Dead Sea to Jerusalem?
 Are there taxis or limo for hire after ation.
 Is it safe?